Research Center for Science Communication (RCS)

 Content

-• Introduction to the relevance of multimodality in communication, with examples illustrating the power of images and visuals compared to words.
+• Introduction to the importance of multimodality in communication, with examples illustrating the power of images and visuals compared to words.

 Me as an expert - online?

-A hundred people in a room, a stage at the front, a lectern on it and a speaker behind it - with a big screen behind them.
+A hundred people in the hall, a stage at the front, a lectern on it and a speaker behind it - with a big screen behind them.
 Everyone in the audience knows who the expert is.
 And online?
 101 tiles, all the same size.
 No stage, no podium and the presentation blocks out everything else.
 How are you supposed to represent your expert status here?
-By focusing on the channels that you also have in the digital world.
-In this seminar, we will discuss exactly what these are and what other ways there are to present yourself as an expert.
+By focussing on the channels that you also have in the digital world.
+In this seminar, we will discuss exactly what these are and what other options there are for presenting yourself as an authentic and trustworthy expert.

-Learn how to present yourself as an expert in a digital environment and understand the importance of expert status in online presentations.
+Learn how to present yourself as an expert in a digital environment and understand the significance of expert status in online presentations.

 Content

-• Differences between in-person and online settings, focusing on how expertise is perceived and presented.
+• Differences between in-person and online presentations, with a focus on how expertise is perceived and conveyed

 Peer programme